 If you have a favorite television show or podcast only allow yourself to watch/listen to it while exercising.
 Now you’ve turned your exercise time into a reward.

 Know what you are planning to do each day.
 Yes, unforeseen obstacles may pop up, but a plan keeps you motivated and allows you to prepare.
 For example, if part of your plan includes going to the gym before work in the morning, have your gym bag packed and ready to go and your clothes laid out the night before.

 If you are working out at home, know what your routine will be so you aren’t’ coming up with it as you go.
 If you are using a video or DVD, set a time you are starting it and get to class on time!

 Unless you’ve got willpower of steel, you will stumble and have a few setbacks.
 That’s okay.
 Mary Pickford, an early film star and co-founder of United Artists, once said, “Failure is not the falling down, but the staying down.”
 Get back up!
-While I’m not recommending it, if you listen to that inner voice telling you it’s okay not to exercise for a week you haven’t failed.
+Just because you’ve listened to that inner voice telling you it’s okay not to exercise for a week doesn’t mean you’ve failed.
 Just don’t keep listening.
 Get back on your plan.

 Remember the old cereal slogan? – Today is the first day of the rest of your life.
 It truly is.
 Yesterday’s mistakes don’t limit today’s successes.

-I hope these tips I use to keep moving forward with my own fitness and health plans help you stay on track with yours!
+I hope these tips I use to keep moving forward with my own fitness and health plans will help you keep your exercise goals on track too!